agateau/yokadi/README.markdown

 # Advanced stuff

-You can define due date for your tasks with t_due.
+You can define due date for your tasks with `t_due`.
 This can be done with a relative or absolute date:

     yokadi> t_due 21 +3d
     Due date for task 'Buy chocolate' set to Sat Jul 11 17:16:20 2009